kos-lang/kos/doc/modules.md

 the file.
 If it is a float, it is converted to integer using floor mode.

 Throws an exception if the pointer cannot be moved for whatever reason.

+Each open file object also has a `postition` property which can be written to in order to move the file pointer instead of invoking `seek`.

 file.prototype.size
 -------------------